rarescrisan/typescript-api-service/README.md

 # node-api

-This is a monorepo boilerplate setup for TypeScript Node services.
+This is a monorepo boilerplate setup for typescript node services.